lammps/lammps/doc/src/Howto_output.rst

 Note that the :doc:`fix ave/grid <fix_ave_grid>` command can also
 average the same per-atom quantities within spatial bins, but it does this for a distributed grid whose grid points are owned by different processors.
-It outputs per-grid data, not global data, so is more efficient for large numbers of averaging bins.
+It outputs per-grid data, not global data, so it is more efficient for large numbers of averaging bins.

 The :doc:`fix ave/histo <fix_ave_histo>` command enables direct output